berenm/opengl-specification/src/egl/EGL 1.4 Specification.pdf.rst

 Back buffered rendering is used by window and pbuffer surfaces.
 Memory for the color buffer used during rendering is allocated and owned by EGL.
-When the client is finished drawing a frame, the back buffer may be copied to a visible window using eglSwapBuffers.
+When the client is finished drawing a frame, the back buffer may be copied to a visible window using **eglSwapBuffers**.
 Pbuffer surfaces have a back buffer but no associated window, so the back buffer need not be copied.

 Single buffered rendering is used by pixmap surfaces.
 Memory for the color